Alex Jones (actor): Early life

 Jones was born to a deaf family in Michigan, U.S.A.
 A graduate of NYU's Tisch School of the Arts, he was recruited to Australia in 1997 by the Australian Theatre of the Deaf.

 Career

 Alex Jones started his career as an actor for TV and other productions.
-He portrayed the role of Lyle Slater from 2001-2002 on All Saints.
+In 2001-2002, je portrayed the role of Lyle Slater on All Saints.
 He also worked on a show The Wild Boys from the Australian Theatre of the Deaf.

 Jones co-founded the Access Innovation Media (Ai-Media) in 2003.
 The company has developed Ai-Live, a realtime, word accurate speech-to-text captioning program using broadband technology which featured and won on ABC1’s The New Inventors.

-He was the Director of the 2005 Deaflympic Games Cultural Festival in Melbourne and toured Australia with Heads Up! – a theatre-in-education production.
-Jones appeared on Australian drama, All Saints, from 2001 to 2002, playing Lyle Slater.
+Jones was the Director of the 2005 Deaflympic Games Cultural Festival in Melbourne and toured Australia with Heads Up! – a theatre-in-education production.
+He appeared on Australian drama All Saints from 2001 to 2002, playing Lyle Slater.